mfruge9214/PES_Project_5/README.md

 Execution Instructions:
       Before running this application, ensure to select what combination of modes the application should run in by changing the #define PROGRAM_MODE and #define BLOCKING_MODE to see the desired output

+Eratta: Since we were not quite ready during the demo, we have added components to a new tag that is True_Final.
+This tag contains our logic analyzer capture, which was late due to us having problems probing the UART0 pin and having a learning curve with the logic analyzer, as well as an updated Realloc function